masoodbinmohammad/masoodbinmohammad/README.md

 ### Hello  👋
-Thank you for stopping by.
+Thank you for stopping by.!
 <!---
 - 🔭 I’m currently working on Angular
 - 🌱 I’m currently learning React